BrokenShell/Fortuna/docs/guide.md

 drop = treasure()
 ```

-Prepared native draws use a cumulative table and logarithmic lookup rather
+Prepared native draws use a cumulative table and logarithmic lookup in Storm.
-than scanning every weight in Python.

 ## Positional table profiles